Licensing reforms: information for environment protection licence holders

 Compliance history and regulatory response

-The following regulatory actions will no longer be counted in environmental management weightings:
+The following regulatory actions are no longer counted in environmental management weightings:

 All other regulatory actions continue to apply.